Coral Guardian: Protecting and Restoring Coral Reefs

 Participatory Marine Conservation

 Coral Guardian rehabilitates coral reefs through coral fragmentation and rigorous scientific monitoring.
-This approach allows local communities, such as the Indonesian fishermen of Seraya Besar, to be integrated into restoration programs.
-These populations become key actors in conservation. of their environment.
+This approach allows for the integration of local communities, such as the Indonesian fishermen of Seraya Besar, into restoration programs.
+These communities become key players in the preservation of their environment.

 Awareness

-The NGO conducts awareness campaigns, particularly through its “Adopt a Coral” program.
-Through exhibitions, such as the one presented at the Oceanographic Museum of Monaco, Coral Guardian brings the public closer to the issues surrounding coral reefs.
+The NGO conducts awareness campaigns, notably through its “Adopt a Coral” program.
+Through exhibitions, such as the one presented at the Oceanographic Museum of Monaco, Coral Guardian brings the public closer to the issues facing coral reefs.

 Participation in Scientific Research

-Data collected from restoration sites is used to deepen understanding of corals in the face of climate change.
+Data collected at restoration sites is used to deepen our understanding of corals in the face of climate change.
 Coral Guardian collaborates with scientists to improve transplantation techniques and maximize the return of biodiversity.

 Through the Blue Center program, Coral Guardian trains local communities in coral farming.
-This helps create a global network of coral reef defenders, sharing knowledge and best practices.
+This helps create a global network of coral reef advocates, sharing knowledge and best practices.

 Coral Guardian works internationally to restore coral reefs in strategic regions.
 Each project is designed in close collaboration with local partners, tailored to the ecological and social needs of the area concerned.